ricsanfre/pi-cluster/docs/_docs/elasticsearch.md

 #### Elasticsearch authentication

-By default ECK configures secured communications with auto-signed SSL certificates.
-Access to its API on port 9200 is only available through https and user authentication is required to allow the connection.
-ECK defines a `elastic` user and stores its credentials within a kubernetes Secret.
+By default ECK configures user authentication to access elasticsearch service.
+ECK defines a default admin esaticsearch user (`elastic`) and with a password which is stored within a kubernetes Secret.

-Both to access Kibana UI or to configure Fluetd collector to insert data, secure communications on https must be used and user/password need to be provided
+Both to access elasticsearch from Kibana GUI or to configure Fluentd collector to insert data, elastic user/password need to be provided.

 Password is stored in a kubernetes secret (`<efk_cluster_name>-es-elastic-user`).
 Execute this command for getting the password
 ```